enasequence/read_docs/faq_metagenomes.md

 *"This sample represents a MAG from the metagenomic run ERRXXXXX"*

+## Metagenomic assembly quality

-You will also notice three mandatory fields that reflect quality of a MAG.
+You will notice three attributes that are mandatory for all binned and MAG sample submissions:

-1. **Assembly Quality**
+1. **Assembly Quality** - this is valid only as one of the following three sentences which best describes an assembly:
+    - Single contiguous sequence without gaps or ambiguities with a consensus error rate equivalent to Q50 or better
+    - Multiple fragments where gaps span repetitive regions.
+Presence of the 23S, 16S, and 5S rRNA genes and at least 18 tRNAs
+    - Many fragments with little to no review of assembly other than reporting of standard assembly statistics

-2. **Completeness Score** - ratio of observed single-copy marker genes to total single-copy marker genes in chosen marker gene set.
+2. **Completeness Score** - the ratio of observed single-copy marker genes to total single-copy marker genes in chosen marker gene set (%).

-3. **Contamination Score** - ratio of observed single-copy marker genes in ≥2 copies to total single-copy marker genes in chosen marker gene set.
+3. **Contamination Score** - the ratio of observed single-copy marker genes in ≥2 copies to total single-copy marker genes in chosen marker gene set (%).

-It is essential you complete these fields accurately so that the overall quality of the MAG is searchable using the criteria outlined by the Genomic Standards Consortium (GSC) in the 2018 publication [here](https://www.nature.com/articles/nbt.3893#t1 ).
+It is essential you complete these fields accurately so that the overall quality of an assembly is searchable using the criteria outlined by the Genomic Standards Consortium (GSC) in the 2018 publication [here](https://www.nature.com/articles/nbt.3893#t1 ).

-If you wish to search for MAGs by quality, these standards are outlined below:
+If you wish to search for binned metagenomes or MAGs by overall quality, these standards are outlined below:

-**Finished (SAG/MAG)**
+**Finished Assembly**

 Assembly quality : Single contiguous sequence without gaps or ambiguities with a consensus error rate equivalent to Q50 or better.

-**High-quality draft (SAG/MAG)**
+**High-quality draft**

 Assembly quality : Multiple fragments where gaps span repetitive regions.
 Presence of the 23S, 16S, and 5S rRNA genes and at least 18 tRNAs.